manymodels/public-ai/README.md

 - September 14, 2023: [Public AI Seminar](https://www.eventbrite.com/e/public-ai-seminar-tickets-716665073527) at NYU's Engelberg Center on Innovation Law & Policy
 - July 3 - July 10, 2023: [AI Palace](https://www.aipalace.org/) at Bueckeburg Palace

-To be scheduled: technical meeting at MIT.
+To be scheduled: technical meetings at MIT in November and at NeurIPS 2023 in December.

 ## Getting involved

 Public AI is a public, collaborative effort.

 - To edit this site (e.g. to add an event or document), go to [https://github.com/manymodels/public-ai](https://github.com/manymodels/public-ai) and edit the README.md file.
 - For questions about public AI or to get involved, join the [mailing list](https://groups.google.com/g/public-ai) or [contact us](mailto:hello@publicai.network)